Doris J. Bullocok, Ed.D.

 During the summer program, participants will benefit from the following services:

 Students considered for participation in the Charles H. Pearce Institute must meet the following requirements:

-- Be admitted to Edward Waters University as a provisional student
+- Be admitted to Edward Waters College as a provisional student

 - Completed the 2020-2021 FAFSA

 - Be available to attend the Program for the entire summer session

 - Plan to continue enrollment at Edward Waters College